mpanunto/NFDRS_FEMS/README.md

 ![screenshot_NFDRS_FEMS_1.png](/docs/screenshot_NFDRS_FEMS_1.png)

 ### Historical Data Range
-Specify a start and end date for the data download in YYYY-MM-DD format.
+Specify a start and end date for the FEMS data download in YYYY-MM-DD format.

 ### Seasonal Filter (optional)
 Specify a start and end date for the data download in MM-DD format.
 This will filter the historical data range to the user's specified "season" when calculating percentile breakpoints and percentile tables for each index.